 The program offers Honors courses in English Composition I and II; they are designated with the letter “H.” The program also offers the Honors Colloquium (HUM/SSI 290) which focuses on an interdisciplinary theme that could be explored from multiple perspectives.
 All Honors courses have a class size of 15 students to support a hands-on academic experience.
 Most honors courses feature guest lecturers and field trips to relevant cultural sites.
 For a description of current Honors courses, click here.

 Students may receive Honors designation for a regular course if they pursue an Honors project.
 The project deepens engagement in the course content and should be above and beyond the requirements for the standard course.
 Honors projects may be facilitated through lab research, creative production or artwork, archival or literary research, social science study, or service learning.
 Honors Project applications are accepted at the beginning of each semester.
 Deadline to submit an Honors Project application is noon on Thursday, September 25, 2014.

 Student and Faculty Responsibilities

 The Honors Project schedule outlines the responsibilities for students and faculty collaborating on an Honors project.
 Executing all activities noted in the schedule will ensure the successful completion of the Honors Project.

-Students can receive an orientation to the Honors Program by attending the Honors Program Open House at the beginning of the semester.
-They can also attend Honors Presentations Day at the end of the semester where they can see Honors students deliver oral presentations based on their projects.
+Students can receive an orientation to the Honors Program by either attending the Honors Program Open House at the beginning of the semester where they can learn how to participate in the Honors Program or by attending Honors Presentations Day at the end of the semester where they can see Honors students present their projects.

 Faculty, staff, and students participate as Honors Committee members.
 They review Honors Project applications, Honors course proposals, as well as provide feedback to Honors students as they prepare for Honors Presentations Day.
 The Honors Committee also helps facilitate Honors events and contribute new ideas that strengthen the program.
 Click here for a list of the current Honors Committee members.